April 3, 2018

-Cambridge, Mass., April 3, 2018 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today the publication of a comprehensive genomic landscape analysis illuminating the breadth, frequency and potential disease-driving significance of somatic mutations in RNA splicing factor genes in human cancers.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today the publication of a comprehensive genomic landscape analysis illuminating the breadth, frequency and potential disease-driving significance of somatic mutations in RNA splicing factor genes in human cancers.
 The findings demonstrate that splicing factor mutations, which lead to RNA splicing dysregulation, are highly prevalent in many hematologic and solid tumor cancers, suggestive of their role as a hallmark of tumor formation and growth and, thus, opportunities for therapeutic intervention.
 RNA splicing is the biological process by which pre-cursor messenger RNA (pre-mRNA) is edited into a mature messenger RNA (mRNA).
 Splicing factors carry out the editing process which is catalyzed by the core spliceosome complex.
 H3 Biomedicine scientists’ research and findings were published in the most recent online version of Cell Reports.
 (Seiler M. et al, “Somatic mutational landscape of splicing factor genes and their functional consequences across 33 cancer types”).
 This manuscript is part of The Cancer Genome Atlas (TCGA) Program, a joint effort of the National Cancer Institute (NCI) and the National Human Genome Research Institute (NHGRI).

 “In recent years, somatic mutations in core splicing factors have been described in certain hematologic malignancies but the breadth of splicing factor mutations has been largely underappreciated.
 The findings published today give us for the first time a comprehensive understanding of just how common splicing factor mutations are across many types of cancer and of the role they may play in promoting tumor formation and progression,” said Markus Warmuth, M.D., President and Chief Executive Officer of H3 Biomedicine Inc. “This knowledge further validates the therapeutic approach of modulating spliceosome dysregulation to control tumor formation and growth, one of our core focus areas at H3 Biomedicine as evidenced by H3B-8800, our small molecule modulator of the SF3b complex, which is currently being evaluated in a Phase 1 clinical trial for patients with hematologic cancers and splicing factor mutations.
 In addition, the research findings open up an expansive, actionable trove of spliceosome targets that could be explored with novel therapeutic strategies.”